DagAgren/SmallJSONParser/README.md

 it needs as it encounters it.
 The implementation also includes a set of helper functions to make this easier.

-The official repository for this project lives at https://bitbucket.org/WAHa_06x36/smalljsonparser.

-There is also a git mirror at https://github.com/DagAgren/SmallJSONParser which may or may not be up to date.

 ## Simplifications ##

 In order to keep code size down, the parser actually parses a simplified JSON